locke8/weaponmark/README.md

 There is no reason to ever *Kick* using the core rules, *Strike* instead - you get slightly more damage on average with a lot less risk of botching or missing.

 #### Possible Solution - Change the Damage Bonus to +2 or +3
-As a potential fix, you might try this formula when Kicking:
+As a potential fix, you might try this formula when kicking:

   - Damage Dice = Strength + 3 *(compared to +1 in rules)*